ankitnagar34/DevTinder-MERN/README.md

 - **Smart Matching**: Swipe through curated developer profiles
 - **Real-time Chat**: Connect and collaborate with your matches
 - **Connection Management**: Manage your network of developer connections
+- **Fully Responsive**: Optimized for seamless experience on phones, tablets, and desktops

 ### 🔐 Authentication & Security
 - Email/Password authentication